Seifenn/vite-module-federation-angular-test/README.md

-# Vite Plugin Federation with Angular
+# Analogjs SSR test with Vite Plugin Federation

 This repository tests the `@module-federation/vite` with Angular and AnalogJS, based on the work done in [brandonroberts/angular-vite](https://github.com/brandonroberts/angular-vite).
 It also tests a host with analogjs to test SSR.
 But now the module federation plugin is not compatible with SSR.